Posts Tagged ‘Vitamins And Minerals’

 3) Treats and snacks (for training rewards or just plain pampering) which can range from beef jerky for dogs to small cereal biscuits.

 If a dog’s diet consisted solely of a supplementary food, he would be deprived of the vitamins and nutrients he needs.
 The supplementary food and treats and snacks were not intended to be the sole diet of the dog.
-Most manufacturers concerned with dog health will indicate this point on the label.
+Most manufacturers will indicate this point on the label of their dog food.

-Proper dog health can be confusing with shelves full of big cans, little cans, heavy bags and cute packs, soft foods, dry food, semi-moist, candies, biscuits, chewies, people-like crackers and gourmet bon-bons…
+Big cans, little cans, heavy bags and cute packs, soft foods, dry dog food, semi-moist, candies, biscuits, chewies, people-like crackers and gourmet bon-bons…

 Today’s dog owner is confronted with a bewildering array of food for his pet.

-Domesticated dogs were not allowed that luxury, and usually were fed table scraps.
+Domesticated dogs were not allowed that luxury, and usually were fed table scraps for their dog food.
 These poor diets resulted in serious nutritional imbalances and severe nutritional deficiencies.

 After years of study, it was determined that even though the canine is considered a carnivorous animal, he requires certain carbohydrates, fats, proteins, vitamins, and minerals to satisfy nutritional requirements just as humans do.